For Tuyet, Katrina, KaSandra, and Luc

 Union Plaza, Las Vegas, Nevada…Tuesday, Feb 24, 2009…9:00am

 This should have been easy; all of my plans are easy.
-But this time, this one single time there was a wrinkle, a blemish, a monkey in the wrench of my day.
-I had expected that gnat, Whitey Roode to follow me as I followed her.
-He was the obvious one; he loves her after all, in spite of her unfortunate affliction.
-But the Turk, I must admit, he was a surprise.
-I seldom have surprises, delicious.
-But if Hassan is here that means Roode is dead.
+But this time, this one single time, there was a wrinkle, a blemish, a monkey in the wrench of my day.
+I expected that gnat Whitey Roode, to follow me as I followed her.
+He was obvious; he loves the queer professor after all, in spite of her unfortunate affection for his former mate.
+But the Turk, I must admit, he was a surprise, I was not expecting him.
+I so seldom have surprises, but I do enjoy them, delicious.
+But since Hassan is here that means Roode is dead.
 And if Roode is dead, why is the Turk here?
-His Russian masters could care less about this woman.
+His Russian masters should care less about the woman.
 She is no threat to their precious lies.
-It was the little present that I left for the so called detective to find that contained what they feared.
-If he found it, and how could he not, even an imbecile like him should've found it, then he would be the hunted one.
-Surely he had pulled some strings as they say inside his brotherhood of blue and discovered the list that Hassan had explicitly warned him to ignore.
+The little present I left for the so called detectives from the LAPD to find contained what they feared.
+Although, it's possible that Roode got there first and found it.
+But if he did then he would be the hunted one now, not the woman.
+Not likely though, Whitey must have pulled some strings inside the department and discovered what was on the flash drive, the list that Hassan had explicitly warned him to ignore.

-That insatiable curiosity must've been his death sentence.
-Pity, I was hoping to have had that pleasure myself.
-Bollocks then, the Turk will take his place, he must to pay for Mei Li's death anyway.
-All the years grooming her for greatness, wasted, damn his eyes!
+His insatiable curiosity must've been his death sentence.
+Pity, I was hoping to have had the pleasure of administering that myself, bollocks!
+I suppose the Turk can take his place then, he must to pay for Mei Li's death anyway.
+All the years I invested grooming her for greatness, wasted, damn his eyes!
 He'll answer for that, and soon, as I sense he is much too close to my frightened entertainment.
 It's decided then; Hassan will be first on today's menu of mayhem.
-I'll dispense of him before I visit the good doctor and her mate, Whitey's former wife, the transgender abomination.
+I'll dispense of him before I visit the good doctor and her mate, Whitey's former spouse, the transgender abomination.